-The large majority of participants should be able to attempt each performance test.
-Walking aids may not be used for the chair stands or standing balance tests, but may be used for the timed usual pace if participants cannot walk the distance without aids.
-Crutches, casts or other immobilizing devices alter the participant's usual mobility; if present, do not test the participant and note the reason test was not performed.
-Exclusion from any performance test is also based on examiner assessment or participant concerns that the test would be unsafe.
-In the latter case, the examiner should describe the test and discuss with the participant his/her specific concerns about attempting the test, including physical problems and known disabilities.
-The reason for not attempting a test, or inability to perform a test are recorded on the data form.
+The large majority of participants should be able to attempt each performance test whether in the home or in the clinic exam.
+Walking aids may not be used for the chair stands or standing balance tests.
+Crutches, casts or other immobilizing devices alter the participant's usual mobility; if present, do not test the participant and note the reason test was not performed as "Other", with a text explanation in the comment field.